How to Manage Highly Dominant Employees

 Focus on the Big Picture

-When working with a highly dominant person, it’s important not to focus too much on the negative aspects of their idea or the small details.
-They are big picture thinkers and may perceive you as negative and not respecting their ideas if you do so.
-They will likely offer innovative and progressive ideas and systems, but will need someone else to break down the project and work with the specifics.
-They may ignore potential risks, not weigh the pros and cons, and not consider the opinions of others.
-However, by pairing them with someone that is more detail oriented but is aware of how they work and respond, projects can flow and grow.
+When working with a highly dominant person, it’s important not to focus too much on the tiny aspects of their ideas.
+They are big picture thinkers and may perceive you as negative and not respecting them if you do so.
+They will likely have great creative ideas, but will need someone else to work out the details.
+By pairing them with someone with a high order score, projects can flow and grow.

 Encourage others to Talk